-Most Rolex owners assume that their watches will never do anything more for them than tell the time of day; however for Ronald Platt, it was his Rolex Oyster Perpetual watch that allowed police to identify his body and ultimately catch the killer who had assumed his identity.
+Most owners of used Rolex watches probably assume that their watches will never do anything more for them than tell the time of day; however, for Ronald Platt, it was his Rolex Datejust Oyster Perpetual watch that allowed police to identify his body and ultimately catch the killer who had assumed his identity.

 A young Albert Johnson Walker’s mugshot

 In 1990, Albert Johnson Walker, a Canadian financial consultant, defrauded roughly 70 clients of his firm for a total sum of roughly $3.2 million.
 Shortly thereafter, he fled to Europe with the second of his three daughters, who at the time was 15 years old.
 As he was to be charged with 18 counts of fraud, theft, and money laundering, Walker assumed the identity of David Davis once he arrived in Europe, and finally settled in England, where he lived with his daughter posing as his wife.